kframework/X86-64-semantics/docs/meeting-minutes.md

       will not be possible to put a static check to distinguish which stack frame the access belongs to.
-      - If in the while loop body `%esp` is updated, then it is not statically possible figure out the value of stack height and we get `Bottom` in that scenario as well.
+      - If in the while loop body `%esp` is updated, then it is not statically possible to figure out the value of stack height and we get `Bottom` in that scenario as well.

     - Transfer function: Calculating `Out[bb]` as a function of `Gen[bb]` and `In[bb]`